4isaac6/spincycle/README.md

 # Spin Cycle

+![(Spin Cycle)][image]

+[image]: assets/capture.png

-Named after the monotonous rotation of a laundry machine, ruminating thoughts, or an upside-down umbrella on a body of water.
+Named after the monotonous rotation of a laundry machine, ruminating thoughts, or an umbrella, upside-down, spinning on a body of water.

-### Important Notice

-The lyrics in the application aren't mine and I don't claim it as such.
+The lyrics displayed on the site aren't mine and I don't claim them.

-Colour palettes generated in part using [Canva](https://www.canva.com/colors/color-palette-generator/).
+Colour palettes generated in part using [Canva](https://www.canva.com/colors/color-palette-generator).